-Fasting plasma glucose beats HbA1c for diabetes screeningJanuary 17th, 2013 in Diabetes /
+Fasting plasma glucose beats HbA1c for diabetes screeningJanuary 17, 2013 in Medicine & Health / Diabetes

 (HealthDay)—For patients without diabetes undergoing coronary angiography (CAG), fasting plasma glucose (FPG) performs better in diabetes screening than glycated hemoglobin (HbA1c), according to a study published online Dec.
 13 in Diabetes Care.